la2050/archive/_organizations/whitaker-peace-development-initiative-wpdi.md

       https://challenge.la2050.org/entry/domestic-harmonizer-program-resolving-conflict-one-middle-school-at-a-time
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Our mission is to help societies impacted by destructive conflicts transform into safer and more prosperous communities.
 title: Whitaker Peace & Development Initiative (WPDI)
-uri: /organizations/whitaker-peace-development-initiative-wpdi/
 extrapolated_project_ids:
   - '6102282'
 project_titles_from_extrapolated_project_ids:
-  - 'Domestic Harmonizer Program: resolving conflict, one middle school at a time'
-project_titles:
-  - 'Domestic Harmonizer Program: resolving conflict, one middle school at a time'
-project_titles_from_project_ids:
   - 'Domestic Harmonizer Program: resolving conflict, one middle school at a time'
 original_project_titles:
   - 'Domestic Harmonizer Program: resolving conflict, one middle school at a time'